EduardoMartinezEnriquez/Optimized-Update-Prediction-assignment-for-lifting-transforms-on-graphs-II-Image-examples-/README.md

 ========
 IMAGE REPESENTATION GRAPHS

-- To obtain the results with randomly generated graph signals (Fig.4 of the paper),
+- To obtain the results with image exmaples (Fig.8 and Fig.9 of the paper), run "Test_main_image.m".
+Images used in the experiments are included.
+Change the "size_block" parameter depending on the size of the test image.

 NOTE: The algorithms use parfor commands (execute loop iterations in parallel) from the Parallel Computing Toolbox.